Gas prices are soaring in the U.S.: 5 tips on how you can save your money - NewsBreak

 - Drive conservatively.
 Aggressive acceleration and speeding reduces fuel economy.

-This article originally appeared on Naples Daily News: Gas prices are soaring in the U.S.: 5 tips on how you can save your money
+This article originally appeared on Fort Myers News-Press: Gas prices are soaring in the U.S.: 5 tips on how you can save your money

 Comments / 0